GabrielaIwama/starter-hugo-research-group/content/publication/2022-Schalkwijk-bioRxiv/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['3']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: '*bioRxiv*'
+publication: '*Progress in Neurobiology*'
 publication_short: ''

-abstract: The hippocampal sharp-wave ripple (SW-R) is the key substrate of the hippocampal-neocortical dialogue underlying memory formation.
-Recently, it became evident that SW-R are not unique to archicortex, but constitute a wide-spread neocortical phenomenon.
-To date, little is known about morphological and functional similarities between archi- and neocortical SW-R. Leveraging intracranial recordings from the human hippocampus and prefrontal cortex during sleep, our results reveal region-specific functional specializations, albeit a near-uniform morphology.
-While hippocampal SW-R trigger directional hippocampal-to-neocortical information flow, neocortical SW-R reduce information flow to minimize interference.
-At the population level, hippocampal SW-R confined population dynamics to a low-dimensional subspace, while neocortical SW-R diversified the population response; functionally uncoupling the hippocampal-neocortical network.
-Critically, our replication in rodents demonstrated the same division-of-labor between archi-and neocortical SW-R. These results uncover an evolutionary preserved mechanism where coordinated interplay between hippocampal and neocortical SW-R temporally segregates hippocampal information transfer from neocortical processing.
+abstract: Systems-level memory consolidation during sleep depends on the temporally precise interplay between cardinal sleep oscillations.
+Specifically, hippocampal ripples constitute a key substrate of the hippocampal-neocortical dialog underlying memory formation.
+Recently, it became evident that ripples are not unique to archicortex, but constitute a wide-spread neocortical phenomenon.
+To date, little is known about the morphological similarities between archi- and neocortical ripples.
+Moreover, it remains undetermined if neocortical ripples fulfill distinct functional roles.
+Leveraging intracranial recordings from the human medial temporal lobe (MTL) and neocortex during sleep, our results reveal region-specific functional specializations, albeit a near-uniform morphology.
+While MTL ripples synchronize the memory network to trigger directional MTL-to-neocortical information flow, neocortical ripples reduce information flow to minimize interference.
+At the population level, MTL ripples confined population dynamics to a low-dimensional subspace, while neocortical ripples diversified the population response; thus, constituting an effective mechanism to functionally uncouple the MTL-neocortical network.
+Critically, we replicated the key findings in rodents, where the same division-of-labor between archi- and neocortical ripples was evident.
+In sum, these results uncover an evolutionary preserved mechanism where the precisely coordinated interplay between MTL and neocortical ripples temporally segregates MTL information transfer from subsequent neocortical processing during sleep.

 tags:
 featured: false